-- 20 Climate models involve a range of uncertainties (e.g. Viner, 2003; Stainforth et al., 2007; Hawkins and Sutton, 2009) and large biases can be found for some RCM-GCM, so caution needs to be exercised when downscaling and applying projections (Turco et al., 2013).
-Among others, the uncertainties stem from: (1) limited predictability of internal variations: The climate system is highly nonlinear with interactions over a wide 25 range of temporal and spatial scales, which render some of the internal variations intrinsically difficult to predict (e.g. Palmer, 2000; Nicolis et al., 2009).
-(2) model imper- - fections: due to incomplete knowledge of the underlying dynamics, insufficient computational resolution and imperfect model parameterisation schemes that leave out important sub-grid processes (e.g. Murphy et al., 2007) climate models tend to show substantial errors (in terms of means and variations) in particular at small space-time scales.
-(3) Scenario uncertainties: scenarios of greenhouse gas and aerosol emissions make implicit assumptions about demographic and societal developments, which may
+Climate models involve a range of uncertainties (e.g. Viner, 2003; Stainforth et al., 2007; Hawkins and Sutton, 2009) and large biases can be found for some RCM-GCMs, so caution needs to be exercised when downscaling and applying projections (Turco et al., 2013).

+Among others, the uncertainties stem from:

+Limited predictability of internal variations: the climate system is highly nonlinear with interactions over a wide range of temporal and spatial scales, which render some of the internal variations intrinsically difficult to predict (e.g. Palmer, 2000; Nicolis et al., 2009).

+- Model imperfections: due to incomplete knowledge of the underlying dynamics, insufficient computational resolution and imperfect model parameterisation schemes that leave out important sub-grid processes (e.g. Murphy et al., 2007), climate models tend to show substantial errors (in terms of means and variations) in particular at small space-time scales. - Scenario uncertainties: scenarios of greenhouse gas and aerosol emissions make implicit assumptions about demographic and societal developments, which may limit the accuracy of projections (see Sect.
+3.1). - Role of extremes: as extremes are per definition rare, it is difficult to validate them in the models, and implies sampling uncertainties when estimating trends or changes from model output.

-- Iimit the accuracy of projections (see Sect.
-3.1).
-(4) Role of extremes: as extremes are per definition rare, it is difficult to validate them in the models, and implies sampling uncertainties when estimating trends or changes from model output.
-Yet, understanding all of these uncertainties is essential for assessing flood regime projections in a realistic way. - 10 To account for these uncertainties and biases, the likelihood of a model run is normally assessed from the difference between simulations and observed data.
-However, in the case of climate projections, there are no future observations available; therefore differences between many simulations of different GCMs (ensembles) are generally used to obtain an uncertainty measure (Blöschl and Montanari, 2010; Bosshard et al., - 15 2013b).
-Such an approach only accounts for a limited range of possible futures, which may underestimate the real spread or uncertainty of the projections.
+Yet, understanding all of these uncertainties is essential for assessing flood regime projections in a realistic way.

+To account for these uncertainties and biases, the likelihood of a model run is normally assessed from the difference between simulations and observed data.
+However, in the case of climate projections, there are no future observations available; therefore differences between many simulations of different GCMs (ensembles) are generally used to obtain an uncertainty measure (Blöschl and Montanari, 2010; Bosshard et al., 2013).
+However, such an approach only accounts for a limited range of possible futures, which may underestimate the real spread or uncertainty of the projections.
 For a complete uncertainty estimation, all possible futures, including those outside the space covered by the GCMs, should be accounted for.
 As Taleb (2007, p.
-51) noted, it is important not to confound "no evidence of possibility" with "evidence of no possibility". - 20 Bayesian methodologies represent one option for framing the uncertainty of climate scenarios.
+51) noted, it is important not to confound "no evidence of possibility" with "evidence of no possibility".

+Bayesian methodologies represent one option for framing the uncertainty of climate scenarios.
 The Bayesian assessment can be conducted directly on the climate variables (e.g. Fischer et al., 2012) or at the end of the uncertainty chain on the floods themselves.
-Another option, already used in weather forecasting, consists of dynamically pre-processing the ensemble of initial conditions with data assimilation schemes - (e.g., Pires et al., 1996; Rawlins et al., 2007).
+Another option, already used in weather forecasting, consists of dynamically pre-processing the ensemble of initial conditions with data assimilation schemes (e.g. Pires et al., 1996; Rawlins et al., 2007).
 The purpose of the procedure is to obtain a new distribution of inputs that, once fed into the dynamical model in forecast mode, can maximise the spread of the output.

-Yet another approach is a group of concepts referred to as the "scenario-neutral" framework (Prudhomme et al., 2010), the vulnerability approach or the bottom-up approach (Wilby and Dessai, 2010; Blöschl et al., 2013d).
-The scenario-neutral frame-work involves sampling changes in future climate variables that include but are not limited to the range of GCM projections.
+Another approach is a group of concepts referred to as the "scenario-neutral" framework (Prudhomme et al., 2010), the vulnerability approach or the bottom-up approach (Wilby and Dessai, 2010; Blöschl et al., 2013d).
+The scenario-neutral framework involves sampling changes in future climate variables that include but are not limited to the range of GCM projections.
 The idea is to broaden the spectrum of possible futures and identify sensitivity thresholds in the catchment response to changed climate inputs.
 In a similar fashion, the vulnerability and bottom-up approaches start at the local scale of households and communities to explore what conditions enable successful coping with floods (Wilby and Dessai, 2010).
 The focus is on the vulnerability and resilience of the risk-related system itself rather than on climate projections (Hall and Murphy, 2011; van Pelt and Swart, 2011) with the aim to develop robust and flexible strategies for dealing with changing floods.